 You can check the quality of the signal by choosing “Phone Info” from the main menu, where it will list the signal quality as poor, fair, good, etc. In this area, you can also check the amount of battery charge that is left.
 We longed for a more obvious place where we could see at a glance if the battery needed a charge or not.

 The Jitterbug was created and is distributed by a company called GreatCall.
 Jitterbug provides both the phone hardware and the service.
 They have agreements in place with several major carriers, so their coverage is good.
 They provide a coverage map on their website and have a 30-day, money back guarantee.
 Rate plans range from USD 14.99 to USD 79.99 a month.
 You can only use the Jitterbug service with the Jitterbug phone.
 Rate plans are either comparable or just slightly more than those with larger carriers like Verizon.
 A big difference is that Jitterbug doesn’t require a 2-year contract.
-The cost of the Jitterbug J was recently reduced from USD 99 to USD 147, making it pretty attractive.
+The cost of the Jitterbug J was recently reduced from USD 99 to USD 147, ma

 They have created the Jitterbug to be similar to a regular telephone.
 Talking on the Jitterbug is about as close as you can get to talking on a regular telephone.
 When you open the Jitterbug, you even hear a dial tone, which is extremely unusual for a cell phone.
 There is no bar-type indication of signal strength.
 If you hear a dial tone, you can make a call, if you don’t hear the dial tone, you cannot.